Ishibutai Kofun: Burial chamber

-Ceiling

 The Ishibutai kofun is especially noted for the megaliths that form the ceiling of the tomb.
 The ceiling of the tomb is formed by two megaliths, one to the north and one to the south.
 The megalith at the north of the tomb weighs approximately 60 t, and the larger stone to the south weighs approximately 77 t.

 Mound

 The Ishibutai kofun was originally a large, flat hōfun (方墳) type kofun; the existing stone structure was covered at the time of construction by a broad, flat earthen mound.
 This mound eroded slowly after the construction of the kofun, thus exposing the large megaliths of the tomb roof.

 Excavation

 The Ishibutai Kofun was first excavated by the archaeologist and academic Kōsaku Hamada (1881－1938).
 Imperial kofun have not been readily excavated in Japan.
 Due to its association with Soga no Umako, the Ishibutai tumulus does not have an imperial designation, and has thus seen extensive excavation.
 The kofun was first excavated in 1933, work on the base and moat began in 1935, and excavation of the tomb continued until 1975.

 The Ishibutai Kofun excavation yielded no significant finds.
 Funerary objects were probably lost to grave robbery quite soon after its construction.
 Stone shards to the southeast of the tomb are the remains of a tuff sarcophagus.
 Numerous examples of gilt and bronze implements, as well as earthenware shards were found in the banks of the tomb approach.
-The excavation also revealed that other similar flat stone kofun were built to the north and south of the existing structure.
+The excavation also revealed that seven small stone burial chambers once existed to the north and south of the existing structure.
+Originally thought to have been from baizuka secondary kofun, it is now believed that these were from tombs pre-existing on the site, which were leveled to provide building materials for the Ishibutai Kofun mound.